akshar001/Maypole_firmware/README.md

 You need to copy paste two libraries from Lib folder into your Arduino lib folder.

+Select the ESP32 Dev Module as a board!

 You also need to install SimplTimer lib, https://github.com/jfturcot/SimpleTimer